aimer63/fire/docs/notes/simulation_engine.md

 ## Key Methods

 - **`precompute_sequences()`**
-  Prepares all annual/monthly sequences for returns, inflation, planned flows, and applies shocks.
+  Prepares all monthly sequences for returns and inflation, and applies shocks.

 - **`process_income(month)`**
-  Adds precomputed salary and pension for the current year to the bank account.
+  Calculates and adds salary and pension for the current month to the bank account.

 - **`handle_contributions(month)`**
   Allocates planned and regular contributions to liquid assets (never to real estate).